“Everyone has the brain power to make money in stocks. Not everyone has the stomach.” -Peter Lynch

 The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we expect to contribute to the Fund's long-term performance.
-The Fund has recently taken profits in several stocks that appeared overvalued relative to their underlying fundamentals and established several new positions that we view as having an attractive risk/reward profile.
-The total number of stocks held in the Fund at the end of the quarter remained at 54.
-The top ten holdings amounted to 30.48% of the Fund's holdings and included Commercial Metals Co.
-(CMC), Eagle Materials Inc. (EXP), Hilltop Holdings Inc. (HTH), Texas Pacific Land Trust (TPL), Vista Outdoor Inc. (VSTO), RH (RH), Boyd Gaming Corp.
-(BYD), Cricut, Inc. (CRCT), Matador Resources (MTDR), and Cleveland-Cliffs, Inc. (CLF).
+The Fund recently took profits in several stocks that appeared overvalued relative to their underlying fundamentals and established several new positions with an attractive risk/reward profile.
+The total number of stocks held in the Fund increased from 47 to 48 during the recent quarter.
+The top ten holdings amounted to 38.53% of the Fund's holdings and included Texas Pacific Land Corporation (TPL), SM Energy Company (SM), Matador Resources Company (MTDR), Silicon Motion Technology Corporation (SIMO), Eagle Materials Inc (EXP), Commercial Metals Company (CMC), Hilltop Holdings Inc. (HTH), Vista Outdoor Inc. (VSTO), Distribution Solutions Group Inc (DSGR), and Cleveland-Cliffs Inc. (CLF).

 Hodges Fund (HDPMX)

-The Hodges Fund's second-quarter 2021 return amounted to a gain of 9.11% compared to an increase of 8.55% for the S&P 500 Index.
-Furthermore, the Fund's total return year to date as of June 30, 2021, amounted to 32.22%, compared to 15.25% for the S&P 500 Index.
-Strong relative performance in the recent quarter was primarily attributed to individual stock selection.
-Furthermore, the Hodges Fund’s turnover during the past quarter returned to normal after being unusually elevated to take advantage of volatile market conditions.
-We have upgraded many portfolio holdings into companies that we expect to emerge from the pandemic stronger and generate above-average returns over the next twelve to eighteen months.
-The outcome of these actions was evident in the Fund's recent relative performance.
+The Hodges Fund's second-quarter 2022 return amounted to a loss of 28.16% compared to a loss of 16.10% for the S&P 500 Index.
+Furthermore, the Fund's total return for the trailing twelve months ending June 30, 2022, amounted to a loss of 30.96%, compared to 19.96% for the S&P 500 Index.
+In the recent quarter, lagging relative performance was attributed to a hand full of consumer discretionary, semiconductor, and energy stocks that saw dramatic declines in the final month of the quarter.
+The Hodges Fund’s turnover has recently picked up to take advantage of volatile market conditions.
+We have upgraded many portfolio holdings into stocks that we believe offer above-average returns relative to their downside risks over the next twelve to eighteen months.

-While we are encouraged with the Fund's performance over the past few quarters, the Hodges Fund's portfolio managers remain laser-focused on investments where we have the highest conviction based on fundamentals and valuation.
-The number of positions held in the Fund at the end of the recent quarter totaled 49.
-The top ten holdings at the end of the quarter represented 33.13% of the Fund's holdings.
-They included Texas Pacific Land Trust (TPL), Luby’s Inc. (LUB), The Azek Co.
-(AZEK), Cleveland-Cliffs, Inc. (CLF), General Motors Company (GM), The Charles Schwab Corp.
-(SCHW), Moderna (MRNA), Cricut, Inc. (CRCT), Matador Resources (MTDR), and Revolve Group, Inc. (RVLV).
+While we are disappointed with the Fund's most recent performance, the Hodges Fund's portfolio managers remain laser-focused on investments where we have the highest conviction based on fundamentals and relative valuations.
+The number of positions held in the Fund at the end of the recent quarter decreased from 38 to 36 positions at the beginning of the quarter.
+On June 30, 2022, the top ten holdings represented 48.09% of the Fund's holdings.
+They included Texas Pacific Land Corporation (TPL), Matador Resources Company (MTDR), Chesapeake Energy Corporation (CHK), ON Semiconductor Corporation (ON), Callaway Golf Company (ELY), Cleveland-Cliffs Inc. (CLF), Frontier Group Holdings Inc. (ULCC), Uber Technologies Inc. (UBER), Builders FirstSource Inc. (BLDR), CyberArk Software Ltd. (CYBR).